 Self-directed learning is a 4-step process that occurs within an encapsulated timeframe.
-The goal of self-directed learning is to help foster self-direction in your lifelong learning and clinical decision-making.
+The goal of selfdirected learning is to help foster self-direction in your lifelong learning and clinical decision-making.
 This course includes the steps of self-directed learning as follows:

-- 1. Self-Assessment of Learning Needs Students are presented with a patient case and must reflect on related knowledge to isolate learning needs. - 2.
-Identification, Analysis, & Synthesis of Information Students then have the opportunity to seek out and synthesize related information through activities such as initiating virtualized patient history taking and physical examinations along with related research. - 3.
-Appraisal of Information Source Credibility Once students have synthesized gathered information, they have the opportunity to appraise and apply their knowledge through the formulation and prioritization of differential diagnoses.
-Initiation with learning aids that highlight distinguishing features of differentials aids students in appraising the credibility of identified differentials. - 4.
-Feedback on Information-Seeking Skills Throughout the platform, students are provided feedback on their information seeking through interactive questions that provide explanations for preferred responses and next steps.
-Additionally, the learning aids assist in providing feedback by further educating students on a variety of diagnoses to inform next steps.
+- 1. Self-Assessment of Learning Needs Students are presented with a patient case in a case-based learning platform and must reflect on related knowledge to isolate learning needs. - 2.
+Identification, Analysis, & Synthesis of Information Students must then seek out and synthesize related information through activities such as initiating virtualized patient history taking and physical examination along with related research. - 3.
+Appraisal of Information Source Credibility Once students have synthesized collected information, they must appraise and apply their knowledge through the formulation and prioritization of differential diagnoses.
+Students are aided in appraising the credibility of identified differentials by initiating learning aids that highlight distinguishing features of related differentials. - 4.
+Feedback on Information-Seeking Skills Throughout the case-based learning platform, students are provided with feedback on information seeking skills through interactive questions that provide explanations for preferred responses and next steps.
+Additionally, these learning aids further educate students on a variety of diagnoses to inform their next steps.